Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 AWS Transit Gateway configuration steps:

-2. For the Transit gateway CIDR blocks, click the Add CIDR button and enter a suitable IPv4 network range with a /24 or larger CIDR block that you wish to use for the GRE tunnels between the Sophos firewall nodes and the Transit gateway.
+2. For the Transit gateway CIDR blocks, click the Add CIDR button and enter a suitable IPv4 network range with a /24 or larger CIDR block you wish to use for the GRE tunnels between the Sophos firewall nodes and the Transit gateway.
 Click Modify Transit Gateway to save the changes.

 3. Navigate to Transit Gateway Attachments and click Create Transit Gateway Attachment.

-Select the correct transit gateway from the dropdown menu and make sure that VPC is selected as the Attachment type.
+Select the correct transit gateway from the drop-down menu and make sure that VPC is selected as the Attachment type.

 Click Create attachment to complete this transit gateway attachment creation process.